Pacific Transit System

-Pacific Transit System is a public transit operator in Pacific County, Washington.
+Pacific Transit is a rural public transit operator in Pacific County, Washington.
 It operates 5 routes in the county, connecting to adjacent systems in Aberdeen and Astoria, Oregon.

 History

 A public transportation benefit area for Pacific County was created on August 8, 1979.
-A 0.3 percent sales tax was approved by voters in November 1979, and bus service began on January 2, 1980 through contracts with Grays Harbor Transit and Washington Coast Lines.
+A 0.3 percent sales tax was approved by voters in November 1979, and bus service began on January 2, 1980, through contracts with Grays Harbor Transit and Washington Coast Lines.
+By 2006, the system had 500 daily passengers and a staff of 25 employees.
+Pacific Transit eliminated the collection of fares on its routes in March 2025; adult passengers were previously charged between $1 and $1.50 for intra-county service and $2.50 for the Aberdeen Express.
+The agency also reached an agreement with Lewis County Transit to be jointly administered by their director, Joe Clark, through the end of the year until a permanent replacement for Pacific Transit's director is found.